monikase/AI_Ethics/Fairness_Audit_Playbook/2_FDST.md

 ### Step 1: Historical Context Alignment

 **Question**: Did the Historical Context Assessment reveal systemic exclusion or underrepresentation?
 - **If Yes** → Include Demographic Parity as either a primary or secondary fairness definition.
+Then proceed to Step 2.
 - **If No** → Proceed to Step 2.

 ### Step 2: Error Impact Assessment